AlejandroSherman/Rshell/README.md

 * comprised of virtual functions as the class is meant to be used as a superclass
 * `parse()` : parses user input using tokens
-* `execute()` : returns a boolean true or false depending if a command executes properly
+* `execute()` : returns a boolean true or false depending on if a command executes properly

 ## Prototypes/Research